The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

 \subsubsection{Engaging in Impression Management}

 Beyond its immediate use as a moderation tactic, the Pin of Shame often had secondary consequences for how creators managed their public image and interacted with audiences.
-Many participants acknowledged that after they pin a negative comment, they reply to it in a playful or lighthearted manner, often leaving witty remarks.
-This practice aims to lower the temperature, \textbf{foster a more relaxed and entertaining atmosphere}, and shift the focus away from the rigid tone of commenter being punished through shaming.
-Through such discursive efforts, participants sought to create a space where both the pinned commenter and the public could express their viewpoints more comfortably.
+Many participants acknowledged that after they pin a negative comment, they often engaged in a playful or lighthearted replies, frequently leaving witty remarks.
+This practice often resulted in \textbf{a more relaxed and entertaining atmosphere}, shifting the focus away from the rigid tone of commenter being punished through shaming.
+Through such discursive efforts, pinning negative comments creates a space where both the pinned commenter and the public could express their viewpoints more comfortably.
 For example, P17, a medical professional, described an instance where she pinned and responded to a comment making unsubstantiated claims about nurses' mistreatment of patients.
 Her response had the effect of presenting her as avoiding suppression of discussion on this serious topic while making her position on it clear in a light-hearted fashion:

 \begin{quote} \textit{``When I'm replying back [to pinned comment] and I'm saying like funny things, like, `I'll see you on church on Sunday' ...
-The way that I respond to them, it shows a lot about my character, and who I am, and people who do support me think it's funny, and they appreciate that.'' - P17} \end{quote}
+The way that I respond to them, it shows a lot about my character, and who I am, and people who do support me think it's funny, and they appreciate that.'' -- P17} \end{quote}

-This behavior also reflects participants’ efforts to \textbf{craft an aloof persona} in response to negative comments despite pinning them.
+This behavior also reflects participants’ efforts to \textbf{craft an aloof persona} when responding to negative comments.
 Rather than engaging in direct confrontation or displaying emotional distress, the Pin of Shame allowed them to employ humor or sarcasm to maintain emotional composure and preserve a positive self-image in public settings.
 By reframing negative comments as sources of amusement, creators sought to invert the power dynamic, strategically signaling emotional resilience and control.
 For instance, P6 said:

 \begin{quote} \textit{``I'm never serious with them.
 I always just like joke around.
 When someone says something like, `Oh, you're not pretty enough to have this opinion', [I respond] `Stop!
-You're gonna make me sad' with a sad face [emoji] like I'll just joke back with them because I feel like they're trying to hurt me, or they're trying to put their stuff out in the world, and I'm like, I don't care.'' - P6} \end{quote}
+You're gonna make me sad' with a sad face [emoji] like I'll just joke back with them because I feel like they're trying to hurt me, or they're trying to put their stuff out in the world, and I'm like, I don't care.'' -- P6} \end{quote}